Top local sports stories of 2018 - FortSaskOnline.com

 According to hits on fortsaskonline.com, these are the top five news-makers:

 The Senior AAA Chiefs were in Fort Saskatchewan for 15 years before pulling the plug in November.
-The team hope to be playing senior hockey again in the "coming years."
+The team hopes to be playing senior hockey again in the "coming years."

 4. Colton and Kirby Dach